 Mid-range and more expensive restaurants can set you back up to 25€ for a meal.

-One beer in a bar or pub costs around 1,5€ for local beers and almost 3€ for imported beers.
+One beer in a bar or pub will cost you around 1,5€ for local beers and almost 3€ for imported beers.

-A hostel dorm bed easily set you back 8 to 25€, depending on location, but we encountered beds that were even more expensive.
+A hostel dorm bed can easily set you back 8 to 25€, depending on location, but we have encountered beds that were even more expensive.

 Transportation - Getting around in Guatemala